emmanueltouzery/code-compass.nvim/README.md

 The performance is very good thanks to ripgrep pre-filtering the files for `ast-grep`, and then `ast-grep` being very optimised itself.
 I've tested this on larger codebases without performance issues.

+## Compared to...

+### LSP

+- can be hard to set up (for java for instance)
+- can be slow and memory hungry
+- offers much more than just navigation in the source

+### Ctags

+- ctags only offer go to definition afaik, not find references.
+- Gnu global also supports find references, but... only supports a few languages (including java out of the box, and c++ with some python plugin though).
+- doesn't take into account local variables
+- must be refreshed regularly as the source changes
+- doesn't take into account the context at the spot where you search from.
+With ctags your search for "myFunction" for instance.
+But I code-compass knows the tree sitter context of where you're searching from.
+For instance, it's "this:: myFunction", or it's "MyClass::myFunction" and you're importing "com.class.MyClass" at the top of the file.

 ## Installation

 The plugin depends upon: